hanzopgp/AlphaZeroICGA/README.md

 ## Fight it

 When the project will be over, the models will be available in the folder **final_models/** and the Ludii AI will be in the folder **agents/** as jar files in order to load them in Ludii software.
 You will be able to load it against other AIs or against you on different games.

+## What I learned

+- Papers implementation and understanding (AlphaGo, AlphaGo Zero, AlphaZero)

+- Software architecture with different task communicating with each others (alphazero.sh)
+- Multithreading and GPU clusters (for the self-play games and the model training)
+- Java wrapper for python with JPY
+- Code optimization because the algorithm is very time consuming (use of profilers)

+- Multi-headed neural networks (here for policy + value prediction)
+- Huge CNN model with residual blocks and skip connection

+- MCTS with UCB/PUCT scores
+- Reinforcement learning things such as temperature, dirichlet in policy for exploration etc...